 Know Your Neighbours

 The young people are coming, the young people are coming!
-We are seeing the quietness of Leslieville evolve as most folks flock to the Dundas and Carlaw intersection to party at Leslieville's greatest patio (called Dundas and Carlaw).
+We are seeing the quietness of Toronto's Leslieville evolve as most folks flock to the Dundas and Carlaw intersection to party at Leslieville's greatest patio (called Dundas and Carlaw).
 Dundas and Carlaw is really becoming a force to be reckoned with in the Leslieville culture scene.
 We wrote all about what's happening there in a recent blog post.

 You see, young folks are usually drawn to the West side of Toronto (or Riverside).
-They meet, date, Marry, have kids and move to The East.
+They meet, date, marry, have kids, and move to The East.
 Well, that's how it used to be.

 Leslieville Toronto Developments

 As of 2016, every single piece of buildable land is in the hands of a developer.
-We are about to see a huge POP in affordable single unit building along Queen Street, Eastern Ave, Dundas Street East and Gerrard St. Much to the dismay of local NIMBY's this development is going to happen and it is good for the City.
+We are about to see a huge POP in an affordable single unit building along Queen Street, Eastern Ave, Dundas Street East and Gerrard St. Much to the dismay of local NIMBY's this development in Toronto is going to happen and it is good for the City.
 One cannot complain about housing affordability being an issue and then stand against development.
 The one thing that can tackle the affordability concern.